carVertical

 Car mileage in carVertical vehicle history reports is presented in a graph, showing mileage changes over time.
 The graph includes dates when the mileage was recorded and odometer readings – the total distance traveled by the vehicle in kilometers or miles up to that point.

-Additionally, you can activate the toggle button below the graph to learn the typical mileage recorded for vehicles of the same model and year.
+Additionally, you can see the typical records line alongside the mileage curve (when available) to learn the typical mileage recorded for vehicles of the same model and year.
 This lets you see how the car you’re interested in compares to similar models in terms of distance traveled.

 What is considered a “normal” progression of mileage?